mhinz/vim-galore/README.md

 operations are done using only a few key presses.
 They don't even think about it anymore as [muscle memory](https://en.wikipedia.org/wiki/Muscle_memory) took over already.
-This reduces [cognitive load](https://en.wikipedia.org/wiki/Cognitive_load) and helps focusing on the actual task.
+This reduces [cognitive load](https://en.wikipedia.org/wiki/Cognitive_load) and helps to focus on the actual task.

 #### First steps